korpling/ANNIS/docs/user-guide/src/config/instances.md

-# Create and configure instances
+# Create and Configure Instances

 When multiple corpora from different sources are hosted on one server it is often still desired to group the corpora by their origin and present them differently.